Publications

-The research arm of RSTO aims to uncover and share evidence-based strategies and solutions to address the unfair and avoidable differences in health outcomes many children and families face, with a focus on improving service quality, quantity, and participation.
+The research arm of RSTO aims to uncover and share evidence-based strategies to address inequitable health outcomes faced by many children and families.

 -